patricklarocque1/Transcriber-android-app/README.md

 Notes:
 - CI overwrites `local.properties` to point at the CI SDK.
 - If you prefer not to auto-download JDKs, install OpenJDK 17 and set `org.gradle.java.home` in `gradle.properties`.

+## What’s missing (scaffold vs. product)

+This repo is intentionally a skeleton.
+For a production-ready experience, the following are outstanding:

+- Data Layer messaging between Wear and Phone (MessageClient + DataClient) per `docs/architecture.md`.
+- Real `AsrProvider` implementations (Android SpeechRecognizer, Whisper.cpp JNI) and selection UI.
+- Real `TranslationProvider` (ML Kit) with on-demand model downloads and caching.
+- Foreground audio capture pipeline using `AudioRecord`, buffering, and backpressure control.
+- Room database (Session, Utterance) with export/import and redaction utilities.
+- Settings screens for provider selection, permissions, privacy toggles.
+- TTS playback pipeline on Phone and Wear.
+- Instrumented tests and snapshot tests per `docs/testing.md`.

+For quick validation, a "fake" ASR and Translation are wired inside the foreground service to simulate streaming captions.